inglab/affcon2019/README.md

 # AffCon2019 Shared Task
-The source code and the details of our system runs for AffCon2019, CL-AFF SHARED TASK: IN PURSUIT OF HAPPINESS
+The source code and the details of our system runs for AffCon2019, CL-AFF SHARED TASK: IN PURSUIT OF HAPPINESS Runs the model on the Happy DB dataset (https://github.com/kj2013/claff-happydb).
+Please cite the original paper when using the data.

 ## Autoencoder Model Configuration
 	5 hidden layers: 512-256-128-64-128-256-512